AmberTi/PathTracer/README.md

 ### How to..

 This program runs locally.
 Even though it has the look & feel of a GUI, you can simply run it via your command prompt.
-The results of the modules/tests/functions will be saved automatically in the depository of the program.
+The results of the modules/tests/functions will be saved automatically in the directory of the program.